Friday 14 February 1941

 U-101 (Kptlt.
 Ernst Mengersen) or U-123 (Kptlt.
-Karl-Heinz Moehle) torpedoes and sinks 5462 ton British freighter Holystone in the mid-Atlantic.
+Karl-Heinz Moehle) torpedoes and sinks 5462-ton British freighter Holystone in the mid-Atlantic.
 Holystone had been in Convoy OB-284, which had been dispersed.
 All 40 men on board perish.
-Since there are no survivors, the cause of sinking is debated.
+Since there are no survivors, the cause of the sinking is debated.
 Among the candidates for this sinking are U-101, U-123 and Italian submarine Bianchi, all operating in the same area.
 If this is the ship attacked by U-123, then Kptlt.
-Moehle uses six torpedoes to sink the freighter, the first five of which miss, and the sinking is in the first minutes of the 15th.
+Moehle uses six torpedoes to sink the freighter.
+The first five torpedoes miss.
+The actual sinking is during the first minutes of the 15th.
 The ship explodes in a massive explosion caused by a detonation of ammunition or explosives carried within the ship.

 Italian submarine Bianchi happens upon a straggler from Convoy SC 21 in the mid-Atlantic south of Iceland.
-It torpedoes and sinks 4517 ton British freighter Belcrest.
-All 36 on board perish.
+It torpedoes and sinks 4517-ton British freighter Belcrest.
+All 36 men on board perish.

 Royal Navy torpedo boat MTB 41 hits a mine and sinks in the North Sea.
 There are two deaths.

 The Luftwaffe (I,/KG 40) bombs and sinks 616-ton British freighter Elisabeth Marie in the Northwest Approaches.
 There is one death, the rest of the 25-man crew is picked up by destroyer HMCS Ottawa.

 The Luftwaffe bombs and damages 420-ton British freighter Moorlands just off Sands End Bay near Banff.
 The ship makes it to Buckie Harbour.